-About the B.S. in Ecology: Marine Ecology Emphasis
+About the B.S. in Ecology: Marine Ecology Pathway

 Oceans cover 60 percent of the Earth’s surface and play an important role in the function of terrestrial as well as marine systems.
 Healthy marine environments are needed to provide homes for endangered animals such as whales, sea turtles and manatees, but these ecosystems face threats from numerous human activities, such as the flow of pollutants from cities or farms into coastal waters.